DavidJKTofan/bot-spoofer-workers/README.md

 Furthermore, use GitHub Secrets like `CF_ACCOUNT_ID` for your Cloudflare Account ID and `CF_API_TOKEN` for your Cloudflare Workers API Token Key, which can then be used in the GitHub Action.

+Finally, in the config file [wrangler.toml](wrangler.toml) add the `route` to the zone where also Cloudflare Enterprise Bot Management is active.
+In this case, we added the route `https://www.cf-testing.com/bot-spoofer*`.

 ## Usage

 Use the following cURL terminal command to check if the redirect works: